 My work is concerned with “grand” themes and unwieldy concepts like time and space, information and power, entropy, (conceptual) geometry, language and the creation, attribution and suspension of (linguistic) meaning.
 Language, while it can only exist in time, as syntax forms with succession, is grounded in space.
 Geometric principles account for a wide range of language phenomena, especially when speaking about time, which Eurocentric society understands as linear and unidirectional while trying to contain and measure it using repeated units and circular devices.
 Time is the framework for all the concepts my work explores, and the modes I use to explore them like logic, repetition, and recurrence.

-Based on free-flowing, rhizomatic research and speculation I investigate objects and structures of reality and culture and explore unwieldy concepts like time and space, information and entropy, language, the creation, attribution or suspension of meaning and the everyday perception and precipitation of these concepts in mundane life.
-I enjoy abstract thought and figurative representation and while my work is influenced by my background in Math and Information Science I’m equally interested in fictitious truthy concepts and scientific facts.
+Based on elective affinity I investigate objects and structures of reality and culture and the perception and precipitation of these concepts in everyday life.
+I enjoy abstract thought and figurative representation and am equally interested in fictitious truthy concepts and scientific facts.